Sewing and Quilting Expo Guide

 This past week, I had the opportunity to attend the Sewing and Quilt EXPO (sewingexpo.com) in Cleveland.
 If you’ve never had the chance to go to a sewing expo, let me give you an insiders look so you know what to expect and how to prepare.
-I find I’m usually nervous before attending large conventions and expos and love to get a heads-up from the inside.
+This Quilting Expo Guide will help any nerves and prepare any sewist for attending large conventions and expos.
+It’s always useful to get a heads-up from the inside.

 I was lucky enough to go with a friend who also sews/quilts/crafts, but if you are a Lone Sewing Wolf, don’t let that stop you!
 Many people go alone, as these expos are the place to meet others in our tribe.

 If you have time before the show, I recommend checking out their website and looking through their classes.
 A large variety of classes were offered for all levels of experience.
 Don’t worry about traveling with your big machine and possibly breaking it; most of the classes let you use one of their new machines!

 Tickets online prior to the show were $8 (plus a processing fee), but $15 at the door.
 The classes require tickets that can quickly add up, but this expo offered “value packages” where you attend a few classes and get admission to the expo included.
 My budget is fairly tight, but since quilting is one of my main hobbies, I felt comfortable with this small amount.

 Unfortunately, my friend and me were unable to sign up for a class, as they fill up early, but we found we still got a lot out of the expo and enjoyed our experience.
 If this will be your first experience, I would recommend signing up for no more than one class and using your day to explore the galleries, watch the demonstrations, and get inspired.
 It can all be a little intimidating!

 Eat a big breakfast.
 The expo offered lunch concessions and some (delicious!) bakery items, but who wants their stomach determining what talks they go to and when they roam around?
 This is no place to get hangry!